cusbg/MolArt/README.md

 - Color overlay individual variation over the structure
 - Color overlay all mutations to given amino acid over the structure
 - Color overlay mutation frequency of residues over the structure
 - Exports of the structure and annotations to [PyMol](https://pymol.org/2/) for advanced inspection (the export does not include variants)
+- Upload of custom annotations
+- Ability to control which structures will be shown
+- Ability to select and highglight specific residues (not necessarily corresponding to annotations) and specific atoms .
+The selection can be visualized either as a surface, a balls and stick representation or simply van der Waals-based spheres with given color and transparency.

 ## Data sources